 I am huge, like really big and ruggedly bearded and hopefully that means I am memorable.
 My mum says I am charming too and I wouldn’t want to disagree with her.

 I have spent a life time talking, training, and teaching and with that you learn a particular set of skills.
 Skills that make me a breath of fresh air for wonderful couples like you.
 When we chat, bond, and let the banter flow – I listen.
 This is absolutely essential to get the ceremony you want, you must be heard, you will not end up with a ceremony that is right off a shelf with an “add name” here or there.
 I start with a blank piece of paper and every time we talk, I add to your story.
 As we chat “nuggets of gold” appear and that to me is what it is all about.
 I then lock myself away in Celebrant HQ and the most gorgeous ceremony comes alive.

 With this approach you end up with a beautiful bespoke wedding ceremony, the words are about you both, your story, your adventure, and your future together.

 I am a fully qualified Celebrant and Marriage Officer and to me this is quite simply the best job ever.
-I spend my days giving fabulous couples the best start to married life, if I have done my job properly everyone will be talking about how beautiful your ceremony was for years to come.
+In fact, who am I kidding, it's not a job it's a way of life.
+I spend my days giving fabulous couples the best start to married life in some of the most magical locations in Scotland.
+If I have done my job properly everyone will be talking about how beautiful your ceremony was for years to come.